aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.25 (November 22, 2024) =
+* FIX: Hopefully fix the "Could not perform query because it contains invalid data" issue.
+* FIX: Account for arrays when escaping parts of a URL.

 = Version 2.35.24 (November 22, 2024) =
 * FIX: Hopefully fix a case issue with MySQL and the lower_case_table_names setting. (thanks lonesync)